Analog passthrough: United States implementation

 In the US, conversion to digital TV from analog was complete by June 12, 2009.

-Unfortunately, only one of the initially available converter boxes included this feature, and a year before the original transition date of February 17, 2009, Community Broadcasters Association president Ron Bruno said four of 32 NTIA-certified boxes had the feature.
+Unfortunately, only one of the initially available converter boxes included this feature, and a year before the original transition date of February 17, 2009, Community Broadcasters Association president Ron Bruno said four of the 32 NTIA-certified boxes had the feature.
 In late March 2008, the CBA filed a lawsuit in the U.S. Court of Appeals for the District of Columbia, seeking an injunction to halt the sale and distribution of DTV converter boxes, charging that their failure to include analog tuners or analog passthrough violates the All-Channel Receiver Act.
 CBA maintained that the lack of analog support would seriously harm the LPTV and class A television stations the group represents, as it is cost-prohibitive for many or most of them to convert to digital transmissions, and the new boxes would prevent viewers from being able to watch (or even being aware of the existence of) their analog-only stations.

 Responding to CBA's actions, the FCC and NTIA urged manufacturers to include the feature voluntarily in all converter boxes, and manufacturers responded by releasing a new generation of models with the feature.
-Some new DVD recorders and personal video recorders also provide both analog and digital tuners, and therefore could perform the basic functions of a set-top box in both modes.
+Some new DVD recorders and personal video recorders also provide both analog and digital tuners, and could therefore perform the basic functions of a set-top box in both modes.

-In early May 2008, the D.C. district court denied the CBA petition without comment, effectively telling the association that it had not exhausted all its efforts, and that there was not enough merit to take the case to the courts.
-The CBA responded by concentrating its lobbying efforts on the FCC, and by urging more funding for low power and Class A broadcasters to transition to digital, asking Congress to increase the number of such stations eligible for funds.
+In early May 2008, the D.C. district court denied the CBA petition without comment.[8]
+The court's decision implied that the association had not exhausted all its efforts.
+Furthermore, the court believed there wasn't enough merit to bring the case forward.
+The CBA responded by concentrating its lobbying efforts on the FCC and by urging more funding for low-power and Class A broadcasters to transition to digital, asking Congress to increase the number of such stations eligible for funds.